Boris Johnson to address nation amid coronavirus surge driven by new variant

 His remarks come as Britain began rolling out the Oxford-AstraZeneca vaccine.
 Early Monday morning, Brian Pinker, 82, became the first person in the world to get a shot of the vaccine outside of clinical trials.
 The former maintenance manager rolled up his sleeve at a hospital in Oxford, where the vaccine was developed.
 “The vaccine means everything to me.
 To my mind, it’s the only way of getting back to normal life,” Pinker said afterward.

-The government hopes that the Oxford-AstraZeneca vaccine, which is cheaper to produce and easier to transport than other vaccines being currently administered, will be a “game changer.”
+The government hopes that the Oxford-AstraZeneca vaccine, which is cheaper to produce and easier to transport than other vaccines being administered, will be a “game changer.”
 Nursing home residents, health-care workers and those over 80 are at the front of the line.
 But inoculating an entire nation will take months, and the growing number of cases and hospitalizations has sparked alarm in Britain.

-Scotland’s semiautonomous government announced a new lockdown on Monday for at least the rest of the month.
+Scotland’s semiautonomous government announced a new lockdown Monday for at least the rest of the month.
 Nicola Sturgeon, the first minister of Scotland, told the Scottish Parliament that starting Tuesday, there would be “a legal requirement to stay at home except for essential purposes.
 This is similar to the lockdown of March last year.”

 She also said that students would move to remote learning for the rest of the month.